Oh no. You need to reduce training costs.

 If you have an internal expert running a lunch-and-learn or any sort of internal workshop, you should record it.
 Then upload that video into your learning platform for re-use in the future.
 With just a small amount of work, it is easy to take a 60-minute video and transform it into a 60-minute online training module with 6-7 video extracts, summaries of key information and online assessments.

-If you have teams which are creating process guidelines for standard operating procedures, ask them to do so in a way which can be repurposed into online training.
+If you have teams that are creating process guidelines for standard operating procedures, ask them to do so in a way that can be repurposed into online training.
 This usually just means providing enough detail that the SOP guidelines can be understood on a stand-alone basis.
 It’s easy to take your SOPs and create an online learning library.

 10 – Work hard to demonstrate return

 While we are looking at reducing training costs, another strategy to fight training budget cuts is to better illustrate the returns.
 Higher returns help maintain higher investments.

 Ensure that as many of your training activities as possible are tracking on-the-job outcomes and can demonstrate the value of new behaviours or skills.
 Let’s be honest – tracking training outcomes, particularly to a Kirkpatrick Level 4 standard, is tricky.
 But it’s not impossible.

 Qualitative data (Kirkpatrick Level 3 standard) is often easier to obtain and just as powerful.
 Employees who can discuss a reduction in mistakes or improvement in efficiency, sales teams who can share stories or new clients or improved margins, or managers who can identify retained staff or reductions in absenteeism are all valuable in proving training RoI.